 But on May 22, 2010, a guy by the name of Laszlo Hanyecz made history, and everything changed.
 Hanyecz, a pioneering cryptocurrency enthusiast, made the decision to attempt to purchase two pizzas using only the Bitcoin he had on hand on this particular day.
 One Bitcoin today would buy you enough pizza to fill an entire home, but back then, things were drastically different.

 Bitcoin Pizza Day

 Hanyecz then logged onto the Bitcoin Talk site and declared his intention to buy two pizzas for 10,000 BTC.
-10,000 Bitcoins are now worth more than $300 million.
-It valued at about $40 in May 2010.
+10,000 Bitcoin, the top cryptocurrency in India are now worth more than $300 million.
+It was valued at about $40 in May 2010.
 Hanyecz announced that he needed two huge pizzas delivered to his house.
-Even the types of toppings he preferred mentioned.
+Even the types of toppings he preferred were mentioned.

 A few days later, Hanyecz was able to locate a person who could help him make this transaction.
 Lo and behold, he was able to spend 10,000 BTC on two pizzas.
 Hope he enjoyed the garnishes.

 The day of Bitcoin Pizza was Significant for Cryptocurrency